sillytsundere/hangman-game/README.md

 - As a user, I want to win the game when I have guessed all the letters in the word.

-- As a user, I want to lose the game when the timer runs out before I have guessed all the letters.
+- As a user, I want to lose the game when the timer runs out before I have guessed all the letters or if I have run out of guesses.

-- As a user, I want to see my total wins and losses on the screen.
+- As a user, I want to see my total wins and on the screen.

 ### Specifications